macss-dev/modular_api_dart/README.md

   }
   ```

-  See `template/lib/db/db_client.dart` for convenience factories and `NOTICE` for provenance details.
+  See `NOTICE` for provenance details.

 ---